neuro-inc/cookiecutter-neuro-project/{{cookiecutter.project_slug}}/README.md

 ## Development

-Follow the instructions below in order to setup the environment and start Jupyter development session.
+Follow the instructions below to set up the environment and start Jupyter development session.

 ### Setup development environment